frostburn/hewmp/README.md

 Rests chain so `..` lasts twice as long as a single rest.

 ## Pedal
 To extend the duration of the last played note by one use the pedal symbol `!`.
-You can think of it as a loud rest that doesn't cut of the sound.
+You can think of it as a loud rest that doesn't cut off the sound.
 ```
 1 !
+6/5 3/2  $ The root note lasts twice as long as the other two
-6/5 3/2
+1[+1] 6/5 3/2  $ The same
 ```
 Pedals chain so `!!` extends duration by two.

-## Soft-pedal
+## Soft pedal
 To only extend the playing duration of the last played note use the soft pedal symbol `-`.
 The corresponding symbol within square brackets is `~`.
 ```
 1 --  5/4 3/2  $ The root note rings throughout the whole arpeggio